What is an Airspace Class?

 Uncontrolled Airspace (Untowered)

-In certain airspace classes, especially around busy airports or in controlled areas, you’ll be required to have a two-way radio to communicate with Air Traffic Control (ATC).
-This allows ATC to give you clearance to enter, give instructions during your flight, and ensure safe separation from other aircraft.
+In certain airspace classes, especially around busy airports or in controlled areas, you’ll be required to have a permission from Air Traffic Control (ATC) to fly in the airspace.
+ATC gives clearance to enter, instructions during your flight, and facilitates safe separation from other aircraft.

-In less regulated, uncontrolled airspace, like Class G, you won’t need a radio since there’s no ATC oversight.
-Knowing when and where to use a two-way radio is essential for navigating different airspace types safely and legally.
+In less regulated, uncontrolled airspace, like Class G, you won’t need ATC permission because there’s no ATC oversight.

 Specialized Equipment

-In some airspaces, manned aircraft are required to have specific equipment like a:
+In some airspaces, manned aircraft are required to have specific equipment:

-- Mode C transponder – sends the aircraft’s ID to ATC
+- Mode C transponder – sends the aircraft’s ID to Air Traffic Control

 - ADS-B Out – broadcasts the aircraft’s altitude and position